22 Things to Know Before Moving to Colorado Springs

 People post pictures of Pikes Peak on social media daily.
 Here is a photo I took a few months ago from Palmer Park.
 You can see Garden of the Gods on the right side of the image and downtown on the left.
 My phone is filled with pictures like this one.

-Colorado Springs city council has done a great job of protecting the views here.
+Colorado Springs City Council has done a great job of protecting the views here.
 They do not allow buildings to develop above a certain height.
 They have been bullish on maintaining the natural sights for everyone, something I sincerely appreciate.

-Real Estate is a Mad House
+Number TwelveReal Estate is a Mad House

 I've added a screenshot of the last 10-year price increases below.
-This image was taken from our Market Insider Report for April 2023.
+This image was taken from our Market Insider Report for April 2024.
 You can CLICK HERE to see the current market stats for the El Paso County area at any time.

-People Enjoy Being Healthy
+Number ThirteenPeople Enjoy Being Healthy

 You'll find that many of the "healthiest cities in America" articles include Colorado Springs.
 It's home to the Olympic Training Center.
 Our gyms are typically full of people who consistently exercise.
 Heath is an integral part of people's lives here, and it shows.

-The beautiful outdoor setting and numerous trail systems inspire people to get outside and explore the Olympic City.
-The higher elevation causes the lungs and heart to work harder when we're active.
+Colorado Springs Healthy CityThe beautiful outdoor setting and numerous trail systems inspire people to get outside and explore the Olympic City.
+The higher elevation causes the lungs and heart to work harder when active.
 The dry climate motivates people to drink more water regularly.

 Colorado has inspired me to overcome that diagnosis.
 It was a gradual progression that has dramatically changed my life.
 I am forever grateful to this beautiful state for helping me gain control of my health.

-We Love Our Military
+Number FourteenWe Love Our Military

-The military has a significant presence in Colorado Springs.
-More than 40,000 active duty service members and 80,000 veterans live in the area.
+Colorado Springs Military CommunityThe military has a significant presence in Colorado Springs.
+More than 40,000 active duty service members and 80,000 veterans live there.
 It's a special privilege that the locals are proud to celebrate.
 Our 4th of July and Memorial Day celebrations are top-notch!

 I've appreciated the time I've had with my military friends, and I look forward to meeting more of them.
-This is an added benefit that I did not expect when I first moved here.
+This is an added benefit I did not expect when I first moved here.

-Most New Development is North of Downtown
+Number FifteenMost New Development is North of Downtown

-If you look at a map of Colorado Springs, you'll notice that there's not much new construction south of Downtown.
-Fort Carson Army Base and Fountain are the last hints of development before miles of undeveloped raw land all the way down to Pueblo.
+colorado springs new commercial developmentIf you look at a map of Colorado Springs, you'll notice that there's not much new construction south of Downtown.
+Fort Carson Army Base and Fountain are the last hints of development before miles of undeveloped raw land down to Pueblo.

 The most popular new home developments in Colorada Springs are in Briargate, Northgate, Falcon, and the Powers Corridor.
 The Academy D20 School District is in this area, as well.

-Traffic is Not Bad, In Comparison
+Number SixteenTraffic is Not Bad, In Comparison

-Traffic issues in Colorado Springs are typically overblown by the people who live here.
-There's not much traffic in this city, compared to others.
+Denver Traffic Versus Colorado SpringsTraffic issues in Colorado Springs are typically overblown by those who live here.
+Compared to other cities, there's not much traffic in this city.
+Although, as the city grows, this is starting to change.

 I have only been stuck in traffic a few times in the years that I've lived here.
 When the Air Force Academy holds its yearly graduation, the President of the U.S. comes to town, and our one major freeway is stopped for hours.
 Other than that, we rarely have traffic jams.